beeware/briefcase/docs/reference/platforms/android.rst

 When generating an Android project, Briefcase produces a Gradle project.

-Gradle requires an installation of the Android SDK and a Java JDK.
+Gradle requires an install of the Android SDK and a Java 17 JDK.

-An existing installation of the Android SDK will be used by Briefcase if its file path is specified in the ``ANDROID_HOME`` environment variable.
+If you have an existing install of the Android SDK, it will be used by Briefcase if the ``ANDROID_HOME`` environment variable is set.
+If ``ANDROID_HOME`` is not present in the environment, Briefcase will honor the ``ANDROID_SDK_ROOT`` environment variable (the use of variable has been deprecated by Android).
-The environment variable ``ANDROID_SDK_ROOT`` can also specify the file path to the SDK but it is considered deprecated by Android.

-An existing Java JDK will be used by Briefcase if its file path is specified in the ``JAVA_HOME`` environment variable.
-Briefcase requires the JDK to be version 17.
-On macOS, Briefcase will use the ``/usr/libexec/java_home`` tool to actively find an existing JDK installation for use if ``JAVA_HOME`` is not set.
+If you have an existing install of a Java 17 JDK, it will be used by Briefcase if the ``JAVA_HOME`` environment variable is set.
+On macOS, if ``JAVA_HOME`` is not set, Briefcase will use the ``/usr/libexec/java_home`` tool to find an existing JDK install.

-If the above methods fail to find an Android SDK or Java JDK, Briefcase will install an isolated copy in its data directory.
+If the above methods fail to find an Android SDK or Java JDK, Briefcase will download and install an isolated copy in its data directory.

 Icon format
 ===========